jthies/par_algo2024/README.md

 This repository contains material for the programming tasks of MasterMath course "parallel algorithms" 24/25.
-It is a dynamically extended tutorial that will take you from first steps (installing the Fortran compiler and libraries) to being abel to write parallel programs and run them on a supercomputer yourself.
+It is a dynamically extended tutorial that will take you from first steps (installing the Fortran compiler and libraries) to being able to write parallel programs and run them on a supercomputer yourself.

 If you have never worked with ``git``, it may be helpful to do this [basic tutorial](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners).